link4all/vuci/vuci-ui-base/src/README.md

 # vuci

-> VUCI Web Interface for OpenWRT
+> Web Interface for OpenWRT implemented in vue.js and muse-ui

 ## Build Setup